Lorraine O'Grady: Artistic practice and career

 In 1983, she choreographed a final participatory performance as Mlle Bourgeoise Noire called Art Is..., which consisted of a parade float she entered in the annual African American Day Parade in Harlem.
 It has become known as "O'Grady's most immediately successful piece".
-The float was shepherded up Adam Clayton Powell Boulevard by "O’Grady [in character as Mlle Bourgeoise Noire] and a troupe of 15 African-American and Latino performers, dressed all in white, [who] walked around the float carrying empty gold picture frames."
+The float was shepherded up Adam Clayton Powell Boulevard by "O'Grady [in character as Mlle Bourgeoise Noire] and a troupe of 15 African-American and Latino performers, dressed all in white, [who] walked around the float carrying empty gold picture frames."
 Art critic Jillian Steinhauer described Art Is... as a float that consisted of an "empty nine-by-fifteen foot-gold-wooden wooden picture frame… O’Grady had [also] hired 15 young Black performers who walked and danced alongside it, carrying smaller golden frames that they held up before members of the crowd.”
-The performance not only encouraged onlookers – primarily people of color - to consider themselves art, but also drew attention to racism in the artworld.
-Published for the first time more than three decades later, O’Grady's photographs from the performance continue to celebrate Blackness, and to claim avant-garde art as a Black medium.
+The performance not only encouraged onlookers – primarily people of color – to consider themselves art, but also drew attention to racism in the artworld.
+Published for the first time more than three decades later, O'Grady's photographs from the performance continue to celebrate Blackness, and to claim avant-garde art as a Black medium.

-From 2015 to 2016, Art Is... was featured at the Studio Museum in Harlem, where Assistant Curator Amanda Hunt asserted that O’Grady’s performance “affirmed the readiness of Harlem’s residents to see themselves as works of art.”
+From 2015 to 2016, Art Is... was featured at the Studio Museum in Harlem, where assistant curator Amanda Hunt asserted that O’Grady's performance "affirmed the readiness of Harlem's residents to see themselves as works of art."
 In January 2020, four of O'Grady's Art Is... photographs were featured in Artpace’s exhibit titledVisibilities: Intrepid Women of Artpace.
 As a past summer 2007 International Artist-in-Residence at Artpace, O'Grady's series was included in a show celebrating female-identifying artists.
-The Crystal Bridges Museum of American Art argued that the event made an impact for the Black community by describing how there were people everywhere shouting things like "That's right.
+The Crystal Bridges Museum of American Art argued that the event made an impact for the Black community by describing how there were people everywhere shouting things such as "That's right.
 That's what art is.
-We're the art!" and "Frame me, make me art!".
+We're the art!" and "Frame me, make me art!"